ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Facebook Clone in 2026: Building Where Meta Is Losing Ground - <a href="https://blog.venturemagazine.net/facebook-clone-in-2026-where-meta-is-losing-94db1200608f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A new chapter for Android: the evolution of mobile app distribution - <a href="https://medium.com/@afroja12/a-new-chapter-for-android-the-evolution-of-mobile-app-distribution-6346d322c705?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OyeLabs`**
+✍️ **posted by `sakter`**

-<blockquote>In Q1 2026, Meta reported $56.31 billion in quarterly revenue up 33% year-over-year.
-In the same quarter, Facebook’s daily active user…
+<blockquote>After years of legal dialogue, the flat 30% era is over.
+New agreements set a precedent for a more open marketplace — and a more dynamic…
-Continue reading on Venture »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-How an Android App Development Company Ireland Builds Scalable Mobile Applications ? - <a href="https://medium.com/@quantumitinnovation12/how-an-android-app-development-company-ireland-builds-scalable-mobile-applications-3fd1929f6e61?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Tract: Gut Health Tracking for IBD, IBS, and Elimination Diets - <a href="https://medium.com/@rorybokser_53569/introducing-tract-gut-health-tracking-for-ibd-ibs-and-elimination-diets-51482202407d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quantum IT Innovation`**
+✍️ **posted by `Rory Bokser`**

-<blockquote>Building scalable mobile applications requires the right strategy, architecture, and technology stack from the start.
-A scalable Android…
+<blockquote>I’m a foodie at heart.
+The photos above are me doing one of my favorite things: eating my way through a new city.
+For most of the last…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Apple Foundation Models, Explained for Beginners: Three Generations, One Privacy Obsession — and a… - <a href="https://medium.com/@rajanTheSilentCompiler/apple-foundation-models-explained-for-beginners-three-generations-one-privacy-obsession-and-a-58808323f272?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Our first community code contribution made Code on the Go speak - <a href="https://medium.com/code-on-the-go-build-android-apps-anywhere/our-first-community-code-contribution-made-code-on-the-go-speak-e14b0acb588b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hal Eisen`**

+<blockquote>Early in 2026, a pull request arrived in our GitHub repo out of nowhere.
+No prior discussion, no feature request filed, no “Hey, would you…
+Continue reading on Code on the Go: Build Android apps anywhere.
+No laptop or Wi-Fi required.
+Free and open-source. »</blockquote>

+<h3>4.
+Building a Health Tracking App in Flutter and Syncing Health Data from Apple Health & Google Fit - <a href="https://yogxworld.medium.com/building-a-health-tracking-app-in-flutter-and-syncing-health-data-from-apple-health-google-fit-99e3886a3def?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajan Singh`**
+✍️ **posted by `Random Articles`**

-<blockquote>How Apple went from one small AI model on your phone in 2024 to a five-model family in 2026 — including, for the first time, models built…
+<blockquote>Health and fitness applications have become one of the fastest-growing categories in mobile development.
+Users expect their health data —…
 Continue reading on Medium »</blockquote>

-<h3>4.
-De React a React Native: Lo que aprendí después de un año desarrollando aplicaciones móviles. - <a href="https://medium.com/@david.loaiza_28898/de-react-a-react-native-lo-que-aprend%C3%AD-despu%C3%A9s-de-un-a%C3%B1o-desarrollando-aplicaciones-m%C3%B3viles-39001005c4e8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Loaiza`**

-<blockquote>Durante aproximadamente 3 años trabajé como desarrollador frontend usando React.
-Hace un año apareció la oportunidad — y también el reto —… Continue reading on Medium »</blockquote>

 <h3>5.
-Launching My First Mobile Game “Cube Rise”: A Journey from Concept to the App Store and Google Play - <a href="https://medium.com/@ardadrsn99/launching-my-first-mobile-game-cube-rise-a-journey-from-concept-to-the-app-store-and-google-play-ced9d7bb5ab3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Blaming Users for Dropping Off.
+The System Forgot to Ask Who Was Actually Using It. - <a href="https://medium.com/@philipjeanpierre/stop-blaming-users-for-dropping-off-the-system-forgot-to-ask-who-was-actually-using-it-6694f0d6a2fd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ardadursun`**
+✍️ **posted by `Philip Jean-Pierre`**

-<blockquote>What started as a simple idea, shaped through thousands of lines of code, has finally come to life.
-I am thrilled to share that my very…
+<blockquote>What a federal wage reporting app taught me about designing for systems that weren’t built with users in mind
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why Go Was My Secret Weapon for Building a Robust App — And Why It Should Be Yours Too! - <a href="https://medium.com/@monikasinghal713/why-go-was-my-secret-weapon-for-building-a-robust-app-and-why-it-should-be-yours-too-bdf88acaacfe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Your Mobile App Accidentally DDoS-es Your Own Backend - <a href="https://medium.com/@nikhil.ninawe/when-your-mobile-app-accidentally-ddos-es-your-own-backend-7a6402cb5d4e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Monika Singhal`**
+✍️ **posted by `Nikhil Ninawe`**

-<blockquote>You know that feeling, right?
-When you’re staring at a blank screen, trying to pick the language for your next big project.
-It’s like a…
+<blockquote>How a missing backoff turned a 400 error into 823,000 redundant API calls — and what we did about it
 Continue reading on Medium »</blockquote>

+<h3>7.
+Why Most App Ideas Fail Before They Launch — And the 3-Step Process That Fixes It - <a href="https://annahparker.medium.com/why-most-app-ideas-fail-before-they-launch-and-the-3-step-process-that-fixes-it-38b9c76c8bdc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anna Parker | Business & Tech Analyst`**

+<blockquote>Here is a number that should concern anyone thinking about building a mobile app:
+Continue reading on Medium »</blockquote>

+<h3>8.
+From JSX to Pixels: What Actually Happens When React Native Renders Your Screen - <a href="https://medium.com/@SejalSrivastava/from-jsx-to-pixels-what-actually-happens-when-react-native-renders-your-screen-73ba9c453967?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sejal Srivastava`**

+<blockquote>A deep dive into React Fiber, Fabric, Yoga, JSI, and the rendering pipeline behind every React Native app.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Integrating Firebase Authentication with Flutter on Android - <a href="https://medium.com/@arundhaj/integrating-firebase-authentication-with-flutter-on-android-69878a4f26a7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+API Performance Monitoring Explained: How Rivium Trace Helps Debug Real Production Bottlenecks in… - <a href="https://mohammadmahd.medium.com/api-performance-monitoring-explained-how-rivium-trace-helps-debug-real-production-bottlenecks-in-9c02b9b3803d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunkumar Dharuman`**
+✍️ **posted by `Mohammad Mahdi`**

-<blockquote>Firebase Authentication is the fastest way to add a complete sign-in system to a Flutter Android app.
-It handles credential storage…
+<blockquote>Learn how API performance issues hide behind “normal” metrics and how distributed tracing with Rivium Trace reveals real bottlenecks…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Android XR Smart Glasses Are Coming.
-Build Your BLE App First. - <a href="https://bleadvertiserapp.medium.com/android-xr-smart-glasses-are-coming-build-your-ble-app-first-70c8bc3210b4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing FCM Push Notifications in Flutter (Android & iOS)— The Complete Guide - <a href="https://medium.com/@onalojoseph96/implementing-fcm-push-notifications-in-flutter-android-ios-the-complete-guide-65a4ee7055f1?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BLE Advertiser`**
+✍️ **posted by `Joseph Onalo`**

-<blockquote>Google’s Android XR glasses arrive fall 2026.
-Here’s how to build the BLE layer that makes them worth wearing — before the SDK docs are…
+<blockquote>From Firebase project setup to background handlers and deep links — everything you need to send push notifications to your Flutter app on…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your App Will Look Broken on Android 16 If You Skip This Article - <a href="https://medium.com/@alaxhenry0121/your-app-will-look-broken-on-android-16-if-you-skip-this-article-f8f647d2fdb9?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google’s new remote attestation scheme is every bit as terrible as its old remote attestation… - <a href="https://doctorow.medium.com/https-pluralistic-net-2026-06-12-compelled-speech-quishing-d602dde1733d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Cory Doctorow`**

-<blockquote>Edge-to-edge is now mandatory.
-Resizability restrictions are gone.
-Notifications got a new progress-bar style.
-And the 16KB page size…
+<blockquote>Not even a QR code can produce a kissable pig.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Android Build System, Part 1: SDK Configs That Silently Break Your App - <a href="https://avik-sharma-chy.medium.com/android-build-system-part-1-sdk-configs-that-silently-break-your-3d161bb88a11?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A new chapter for Android: the evolution of mobile app distribution - <a href="https://medium.com/@afroja12/a-new-chapter-for-android-the-evolution-of-mobile-app-distribution-6346d322c705?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avik Sharma Chowdhury`**
+✍️ **posted by `sakter`**

-<blockquote>A practical breakdown of compileSdk, targetSdk, minSdk, and desugaring — with five real scenarios that show exactly what goes wrong and…
+<blockquote>After years of legal dialogue, the flat 30% era is over.
+New agreements set a precedent for a more open marketplace — and a more dynamic…
 Continue reading on Medium »</blockquote>

-<h3>5.
-MVVM vs Clean Architecture in Android: Differences, Layers, and Real Example Explained - <a href="https://medium.com/@sheikhrehman5870/mvvm-vs-clean-architecture-in-android-differences-layers-and-real-example-explained-9955e7a27da2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sheikhrehman`**

-<blockquote>If you are learning Android development, you will constantly hear two terms:
-Continue reading on Medium »</blockquote>

-<h3>6.
-Configurando Firebase AI Logic en Android para usar Modelos de Gemini - <a href="https://medium.com/@hector.f.romero28/configurando-firebase-ai-logic-en-android-para-usar-modelos-de-gemini-e681e45ef7e8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Héctor Fabio Romero Bocanegra`**

-<blockquote>Guía paso a paso para configurar el SDK de Firebase AI Logic en Android junto a los diferentes proveedores de la API de Gemini
-Continue reading on Medium »</blockquote>

-<h3>7.
-How to Publish a React Native App on Google Play Console - <a href="https://medium.com/@lumesh2911/how-to-publish-a-react-native-app-on-google-play-console-fef6f83ea232?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lumesh Kumar Sahu`**

-<blockquote>1.
-Create a Google Play Console Account : Before publishing, you need a developer account.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Kotlin Coroutines Under the Hood: The Mechanics of Cooperative Cancellation - <a href="https://medium.com/@souravstudy/kotlin-coroutines-under-the-hood-the-mechanics-of-cooperative-cancellation-222ffb2780b6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sourav Kumar`**

-<blockquote>If you are building modern Android applications, you are likely using Kotlin Coroutines to handle asynchronous tasks.
-We are taught that…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-7 Swift Concurrency Bugs That Shipped to Production - <a href="https://21zerixpm.medium.com/7-swift-concurrency-bugs-that-shipped-to-production-85b61f8c9dea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WWDC26 Group Labs: The Real Story Isn’t Foundation Models.
+It’s Evaluation. - <a href="https://medium.com/@divya.ravi/wwdc26-group-labs-the-real-story-isnt-foundation-models-it-s-evaluation-dd530335665a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Divya Ravi`**

-<blockquote>And the Patterns That Prevent Them
+<blockquote>The model ships with the OS — which means your dependency can change without a code deployment.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Apple Foundation Models, Explained for Beginners: Three Generations, One Privacy Obsession — and a… - <a href="https://medium.com/@rajanTheSilentCompiler/apple-foundation-models-explained-for-beginners-three-generations-one-privacy-obsession-and-a-58808323f272?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+11 Platforms Where Developers Make Money in 2026 (Beyond Just a Full-Time Job) - <a href="https://medium.com/@garejakirit/11-platforms-where-developers-make-money-in-2026-beyond-just-a-full-time-job-58343c8258d2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajan Singh`**
+✍️ **posted by `Garejakirit`**

-<blockquote>How Apple went from one small AI model on your phone in 2024 to a five-model family in 2026 — including, for the first time, models built…
+<blockquote>Most developers think there are only two ways to make money:
 Continue reading on Medium »</blockquote>

-<h3>3. iOS 27 Liquid Glass in Flutter: Three Ways to Fake It (and the Cheapest One) - <a href="https://medium.com/@anilcan/ios-27-liquid-glass-in-flutter-three-ways-to-fake-it-and-the-cheapest-one-b020599c9958?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+How OTA Updates Work on iOS (CodePush, Shorebird, Expo, Patch) - <a href="https://jackappdev.medium.com/how-ota-updates-work-on-ios-codepush-shorebird-expo-patch-6af707a9b854?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anilcan Cakir`**
+✍️ **posted by `Jack`**

-<blockquote>What Apple’s Liquid Glass actually does, why most Flutter tutorials reach for the wrong tool, and a copy-paste recipe for the look with no…
+<blockquote>How OTA updates work on iOS: the interpreter architecture CodePush, EAS Update, Shorebird, and Patch all share, and their hard limits.
 Continue reading on Medium »</blockquote>

 <h3>4.
-11 Swift Tricks Senior iOS Developers Use Every Day - <a href="https://halilozel1903.medium.com/11-swift-tricks-senior-ios-developers-use-every-day-3a95c9defc21?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready React Native Walkthrough Component - <a href="https://medium.com/@ladeologun/building-a-production-ready-react-native-walkthrough-component-99ed31808b16?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halil Özel`**
+✍️ **posted by `Omolade Ologun`**

-<blockquote>Swift is a powerful language, but what separates senior iOS developers from beginners isn’t just syntax knowledge — it’s knowing the small…
+<blockquote>When building onboarding flows in React Native, I kept running into the same problem:Most walkthrough libraries work fine for simple cases…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Apple Basically Killed These Apps With iOS 27 and macOS 27 Launch - <a href="https://medium.com/the-useful-tech/apple-basically-killed-these-apps-with-ios-27-and-macos-27-launch-b71a30ccbdd0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Useful Tech`**

-<blockquote>A lot of apps just lost their whole reason to exist
-Continue reading on The Useful Tech »</blockquote>

-<h3>6.
-I defended Apple’s we build our own AI line for years. - <a href="https://medium.com/@fullExpert/i-defended-apples-we-build-our-own-ai-line-for-years-30e4fd63a295?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Full Expert Developer`**

-<blockquote>WWDC’s on the 8th.
-The new Siri is the headline.
-The brain inside it is the part nobody on that stage will want to dwell on.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Edit IPTC metadata on RAW photos on iOS and iPadOS - <a href="https://medium.com/@Tovkal/edit-iptc-metadata-on-raw-photos-on-ios-and-ipados-a43eab6e1524?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift 6.4 Just Eliminated a Hidden Performance Cost - <a href="https://medium.com/icommunity/swift-6-4-just-eliminated-a-hidden-performance-cost-1e5692708690?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrés Pizá`**
+✍️ **posted by `Okan Orkun`**

-<blockquote>Your iPhone goes everywhere you go, and sometimes you also bring your iPad.
-Professional photographers, like photojournalists or sport…
+<blockquote>At WWDC26, Apple introduced Swift 6.4 with many great performance features.
+One of the most important updates is about memory management…
-Continue reading on Medium »</blockquote>
+Continue reading on iCommunity »</blockquote>